-The OTI Field Officer's principal responsibility is to support the OTI country team in the development, oversight and management of the OTI country program.
-The exact locations for these positions has not been determined, but the majority will be based outside of Kabul with a civilian Regional Platform, a Provincial Reconstruction Team (PRT) or a District Stabilization Team (DST) housed in Forward Operating Bases established, led and maintained by U.S. or NATO/ISAF military forces.
-The OTI Field Officer is expected to be in daily communication and collaboration with a variety of U.S. or NATO/ISAF military units including U.S. Special Forces.
+The OTI Senior FPM's principal responsibility is to support the OTI/Afghanistan team in the development, oversight and management of the OTI/Afghanistan program.
+The location for the position is typically at a regional platform, such as Kandahar Airfield or Bagram Airfield or in Kabul.
+Additionally, the Sr. FPM should expect regular travel for extended periods to Provincial Reconstruction Teams (PRTs) or the District Stabilization Teams (DSTs) housed in Forward Operating Bases established and maintained by U.S. or NATO/ISAF military forces.

-The work of the OTI Field Officer requires teamwork, the exercise of discretion, judgment, and personal responsibility.
-As a member of a highly visible and rapid response office, the OTI Field Officer requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
-The OTI Field Officer is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
+The work of the OTI Senior Field Program Manager requires teamwork, the exercise of discretion, judgment, and personal responsibility.
+As a member of a highly visible and rapid response office, the OTI Senior Field Program Manager requires a willingness and ability to perform a wide range of administrative functions to help ensure programmatic success.
+The OTI Senior Field Program Manager is highly flexible and the working conditions are subject to ongoing change(s), while maintaining a professional and respectful conduct towards colleagues and authority in a diverse workforce.
 S/he places a premium on the building positive relationships with his/her respective team, with the rest of OTI and with key stakeholders both in and outside of USAID.
-The OTI Field Officer is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
-The OTI Field Officer has a strong sense of responsibility, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
-The OTI Field Officer is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.
+The OTI Senior Field Program Manager is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor and fellow colleagues to track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
+The OTI Senior Field Program Manager has a strong sense of responsibility, service-oriented, highly organized, pays close attention to detail, is able to complete administrative tasks with minimal guidance, and is able to receive and respond to constructive criticism in a professional manner.
+The OTI Senior Field Program Manager is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.

-Under the direct supervision of the OTI Country Representative (CR) or his/her designee (e.g. the OTI Deputy Country Representative (DCR) or the Senior Field Program Manager (S/FPM), the OTI Field Officer will:
+Under the direct supervision of the OTI DCR or his/her designee, the OTI Senior Field Program Manager will: